rdkcentral/firebolt-apis/requirements/specifications/extnSDK/certification-extension-sdk.md

 - [HLA](#hla)

 ## 3. Requirements
-CE-SDK would required below use cases to adhere.
+FEC would required below use cases to adhere.

   - <b>Firebolt Interactions</b>
     - Ability to fetch request and responses coming to/from platform